150gGranulated Sugar(fine sugar or caster sugar is best)

 Notes

-Sugar - I have used ultra fine sugar (Caster) in this recipe as I found it gives the best consistency.Mixed Spices - I use a blend of cinnamon, ginger, nutmeg, all spice and clove for these biscotti.
-I mix all of them in a jar and then just use a teaspoon for each batch (you could add more spices if you like a stronger flavor).
+Sugar - I have used ultra fine sugar (Caster) in this recipe as I found it gives the best consistency.Mixed Spices - I use a blend of spices to create this spice blend.
+I add 20g of cinnamon and then 5g each of ginger, nutmeg, all spice and clove to a small jar.
+I shake the jar up and then use 5g of this mixture for each batch of biscotti.
+You could add more spices if you like a stronger flavor.
 You could also use a ready made spice blend like pumpkin pie spices or even just cinnamon is fine.
 Use what appeals to you.